 The rat race of American culture has taken its toll on us.
 We are constantly living in the fast lane.
 We sleep less, work more and require stimulants, like energy drinks, to keep us going.
-Consumer demand for energy drinks skyrocketed 60 percent between 2008 and 2012.
-And in 2012, sales of energy drinks and shots amounted to more than $12.5 billion, which is estimated to increase to $21.5 billion by 2017.
-But are energy drinks the way to go?
+Consumer demand for energy drinks has skyrocketed — but are energy drinks the way to go?

 While sales increase, there is growing evidence that they are inherently dangerous for human consumption.
-Research has found that they can lead to increased anxiety, insomnia, type 2 diabetes, high blood pressure, stress hormone release, cardiac arrest, headaches and migraines and more.
-If you struggle with low energy or feel fatigued regularly, it may be due to low-blood sugar or dehydration.
-Rather than grabbing for an energy drink, there are plenty of healthy, natural stimulants you can take advantage of to get you through that afternoon slump without subjecting yourself to the harmful side effects.
-Here are 11 natural alternatives to energy drinks:
+Rather than grabbing for an energy drink, there are plenty of healthy, natural stimulants you can take advantage of to get you through that afternoon slump without subjecting yourself to the harmful side effects..

 Related: 6 Ways To Feel More Energized Now